-I’ve never been lucky in love, infact I don’t think I have felt true love and I’m okay with that, because I’ve never loved myself.
-So often people enter relationships thinking it’s going to heal them and make them feel whole, but it only fills a temporary void – in my opinion.
+I’ve never been lucky in love, in fact I don’t think I have felt true love and I’m okay with that, because I’ve never loved myself.
+So often people enter relationships thinking it’s going to heal them and make them feel whole, but it only fills a temporary void.

 For Valentine’s Day 2021, I don’t want to feel loved by anyone other than myself.
-For years I refused to repsect and care for my body and mind, until lockdown.
+For years I refused to respect and care for my body and mind until lockdown.
 I think most can relate with me that, being your own company, twenty-four hours a day, is exhausting.
 Here are a few tips on how to practice self-love.

 - As fresh as a daisy.
-How familiar does, ‘I’ll wash my hair tomorrow’ turning into the following week sound, to you?
-Shower every day, moisturise your skin (a game changer, for me) and change your bedding regularly.
+How familiar does, ‘I’ll wash my hair tomorrow’ turning into the following week sound to you?
+Shower every day, moisturise your skin (a significant change for me) and change your bedding regularly.
 There is no better feeling than showering, putting on warm pj’s and getting into fresh sheets.

 - Eat what you fancy.
-This is a big one.
-That saying, ‘You are what you eat’, is somewhat true.
-Balance is key; Eat pizza and pasta if it makes you feel good, but get those veggies in, to see your skin glow.
+This is big.
+That saying, ‘You are what you eat’, is true.
+Balance is key; Eat pizza and pasta if it makes you feel good, but get those veggies in to see your skin glow.

 - Get through the day.
 Wake up in the morning and get out of bed!
-Don’t stay in bed for hours scrolling through falsified instagram accounts.
-Make yourself breakfast, pop a ‘choccy milk’ if needs be, write three essays on the bounce.
+Don’t stay in bed for hours scrolling through falsified Instagram accounts.
+Make yourself breakfast, pop a ‘choccy milk’ if need be, write three essays on the bounce.
 Making it through the light of day is self care.

 Being the Main Character

-Sitting in a cafe, head in books, background music, sipping a plantbased cappucino is how I’d define my best self.
+Sitting in a cafe, head in books, background music, sipping a plant-based cappuccino is how I’d define my best self.
 Through the pandemic that has changed, encouraging me to focus on neglected parts of myself.
-It has made me turn hate into power; Rejection is opportunity to succeed and then success the ability to step-up.
+It has made me turn hate into power; Rejection is an opportunity to succeed and then success the ability to step-up.

 Bestselling novels don’t happen by coincidence.
 They happen, because the characters attract us, the readers.
 You are who you create yourself to be, which is why I’ve never felt true love.
 The not caring enough about myself resulted in me not caring about attracting love and happiness at all.